Bonnie Nilsson and Sally Ireland make a great team.

 - Pulmonary function improvements in individuals ranged from three to 37 per cent

-The Voice Project also achieved significant peer recognition when it won the Keeping People Healthy category of the Mid North Coast Local Health District 2021 Health Innovation Awards.
+The Voice Program also achieved significant peer recognition when it won the Keeping People Healthy category of the Mid North Coast Local Health District 2021 Health Innovation Awards.

 “While working with Zoom does not allow real-time interaction – so assessment of individual progress can be tricky – it does have other advantages.
 For example, Zoom has ‘break out rooms’ which allow myself and the person I am assessing to virtually step aside from the main group so we can work one-on-one,” explained Sally Ireland.